Esri/storymap-journal/README.md

 ...
 require(["dojo/topic"], function(topic) {
   /*
-   * Custom Javascript to be exexuted while the application is initalizating goes here */
+   * Custom Javascript to be executed while the application is initializing goes here */

   console.log("Map Journal is initializing");